uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 ### Changing contact preference

 To make MTD communication accessible to all customers, HMRC has provided them with a contact preference for paper or digital methods.
 If customers have selected a digital preference, they will be able to view communications sent to them by HMRC through a secure mailbox accessible through HMRC online services.
 HMRC encourages customers to sign up for digital messages as they will get reminders for when to make different updates and payments, which is not available through paper messages.

+<a name="change_poa"></a>

+### Changing the amount of payments on account

+'Payments on account' (POA) are advance payments towards a customer's tax bill.
+For more information, refer to [Understand your Self-Assessment tax bill (GOV.UK)](https://www.gov.uk/understand-self-assessment-bill/payments-on-account).

+When a customer makes their final declaration for the previous tax year, the POAs for the current tax year are calculated.
+If they believe the amount to be incorrect, they can make a claim to adjust the POAs using [HMRC online services (GOV.UK)](https://www.gov.uk/log-in-register-hmrc-online-services).

+When the customer adjusts the POA for the first time in a tax year, they can only reduce the POA amount.
+After that, they can either increase or decrease it.
+However, the increase is limited to the maximum value with which the POA was originally calculated.
+The updated POA values replace the existing ones and can be retrieved using the [Retrieve Self Assessment Balance and Transactions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-accounts-api/3.0/oas/page#tag/Payments-and-Liabilities/paths/~1accounts~1self-assessment~1%7Bnino%7D~1balance-and-transactions/get) endpoint.

+POAs can be adjusted throughout the tax year.
+However, all adjustments must be made before the customer makes their final declaration (or by 31st January following the end of that tax year).
+These changes are not dependent on any [customer status](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/documentation/prepare-for-mtd.html#mtd-customer-status).

 ### Adding new business details for a self-employment sole trader or property business